ChetBudhathoki/psychicGame/README.md

 # psychicGame
 Psychic Game Assignment

-computer randomly chooses letter computer stores the letter user presses a key if user key matches computer letter, user wins if user key does not match computer letter, user loses a chance we need to set number of user chances if user runs out of chances, user loses
+Computer randomly chooses letter
+Computer stores the letter
+User presses a key at a time
+If user key matches computer letter, user wins
+If user key does not match with computer letter, user chance decriment Set number of user chances
+When user runs out of chances, user loses
+Game will reset

 VARIABLES
 * letters that user can pick/type